renpy/renpy/sphinx/source/dialogue.rst

     character name is given as a string.
 This character is copied to a new character with the given name, and then that new character is used to display the dialogue.

+``centered``
+    A character that causes what it says to be displayed centered, in the middle of the screen, outside of any window.

+``vcentered``
+    A character that causes what it says to be displayed centered in vertically oriented text, in the middle of the screen, outside of any window.